vijay-jaisankar/spectrogrand/README.md

 ---

 ## About the project
 [Spectrograms](https://en.wikipedia.org/wiki/Spectrogram#:~:text=A%20spectrogram%20is%20a%20visual,sonographs%2C%20voiceprints%2C%20or%20voicegrams.) are **visual representations of audio samples** often used in Engineering applications as features for various downstream tasks.
 We unlock the **artistic value of spectrograms** and use them in both scientific and artistic domains through Spectrogrand: a pipeline to generate **interesting melspectrogram-driven audiovisuals** given text topic prompts.
-We also bake in lightweight **domain-driven computational creativity** assessment throughout steps the generation process.
+We also bake in lightweight **domain-driven computational creativity** assessment throughout steps of the generation process.

 In this regard, this pipeline has the following steps:
 - We use [audioldm2-music](https://huggingface.co/cvssp/audioldm2-music) to generate multiple candidate house music songs for the topic text prompt.
 We then estimate each candidate's **novelty** from human-generated house music songs (collected from the [HouseX](https://github.com/Gariscat/HouseX) dataset), and select the most novel song for our pipeline.